Rhea-RT: Dynamical impact of Central Molecular Zone conditions on the properties of the interstellar medium and stellar feedback coupling: Introduction

 The aim of this paper is to use a powerful new zoom simulation that combines the Galactic-scale flows with detailed high-resolution physics to fill this gap.
-This allows us to study how the complex environment of the CMZ affects the evolution of a typical young star forming region.
-In particular, we look at how the dense environment, high turbulence and frequent cloud collisions, strong galactic shear and short orbital times influence how stellar feedback couples to the surrounding ISM compared to the solar neighborhood.
-The paper is constructed as follows: we first present our numerical setup in Section \ref{sec:methods}, and then conduct a careful comparison of the properties of the ISM in the Solar neighborhood and the CMZ in Section \ref{sec:CompareCMZtoSolarCircle}.
-We then focus on the surrounding environment of young massive stars and how their feedback affects the ISM (Section~\ref{sec:env_o_stars}).
-Results of that analysis are discussed in Section~\ref{sec:discussion}, where we introduce a new framework of how feedback couples to the ISM in the CMZ.
+This allows us to study how the complex environment of the CMZ affects the evolution of a typical young star-forming region.
+In particular, we looked at how the effect of the dense environment, high turbulence, frequent cloud collisions, strong galactic shear, and short orbital times affect how stellar feedback couples to the surrounding ISM compared to the solar neighborhood.
+The paper is constructed as follows: we first present our numerical setup in Section \ref{sec:methods} and then compare the properties of the ISM in the solar neighborhood and the CMZ in Section \ref{sec:CompareCMZtoSolarCircle}.
+We then focus on the surrounding environment of young massive stars and the effect of their feedback on the ISM (Section~\ref{sec:env_o_stars}).
+The results of that analysis are discussed in Section~\ref{sec:discussion}, where we introduce a new framework of how feedback couples to the ISM in the CMZ.
 We discus some caveats in Section~\ref{sec:caveats} and present our conclusions in Section~\ref{sec:conclusion}.